-Following a five-week trial, in 2017 the U.S. District Court for the Central District of Illinois found that Dish was liable for more than 97 million violations of federal and state law and awarded extensive injunctive relief and a total of \$280 million in civil penalties and damages.
-Of that, more than \$17 million was awarded to Illinois.
+Following a five-week trial, in 2017 the U.S. District Court for the Central District of Illinois found that Dish was liable for more than 97 million violations of federal and state law.
+Dish appealed this decision to the U.S. Court of Appeals for the 7th Circuit, which in March 2020 upheld the district court findings that Dish is responsible for the illegal calls placed by its retailers because they were Dish's agents.
+In June 2020, the 7th Circuit denied Dish's petition for rehearing.

 Attorney General Raoul has been a consistent advocate for protections against illegal robocalls.
 In August 2019, Raoul joined a coalition of attorneys general from all 50 states and Washington D.C. in partnering with 12 phone companies to create a set of principles for telecom companies to fight robocalls.
-In June 2019, Raoul, in cooperation with the FTC, announced a major crackdown on robocalls that included 94 actions targeting operations around the country that were responsi-ble for more than 1 billion calls.
+In June 2019, Raoul, in cooperation with the FTC, announced a major crackdown on robocalls that included 94 actions targeting operations around the country that were responsible for more than 1 billion calls.
 As part of that crackdown, Raoul filed a lawsuit against Glamour Services, LLC; Awe Struck, Inc.; and Matthew Glamkowski, the manager of Glamour Services and president of Awe Struck for allegedly using robocalling and telemarking to solicit home cleaning services.
 In May 2019, Raoul submitted comments to the Federal Communications Commission urging the adoption of its proposed rules on enforcement against caller ID spoofing.